edgeimpulse/aws_workshop/7_Running/Running.md

 		http://<your edge devices public IP address>:4912

-So, if my public ip address was "1.1.1.1" that would be:
+So, for example, if my public ip address of my edge device is "1.1.1.1", my url would be:

 		http://1.1.1.1:4912